Snapshots of Food Industry News

 ITC’s Aashirvaad Forays into New Segments

 In India, branded wheat flour market is growing rapidly and presently around 60 percent of households purchase wheat, 25 percent buy loose wheat flour and balance 15 percent buys packaged wheat flour.
-The brand has been growing at the rate of 16-17 per cent CAGR over the last many years and they hope to continue the growth story.
+The brand has been growing at the rate of 16-17 percent CAGR over the last many years and they hope to continue the growth story.
 The Aashirwad brand has also expanded into cow ghee and has launched Aashirvaad milk last month in Munger at Bihar.
-Aashirvaad already has spices and salt and maida, suji and besan could be other products they offer.
+Aashirvaad already has spices and salt and maida, suji, and besan could be other products they offer.

-PepsiCo’s Slice to Have Additional Fruit Flavoured Drinks
+PepsiCo’s Slice to Have Additional Fruit-Flavoured Drinks

-PepsiCo is likely to introduce a spate of carbonated fruit drinks in local flavours under the ‘Slice’ brand.
-The carbonated fruit drinks will have local flavours and will take on low-priced regional brands that are popular in smaller markets.
+PepsiCo is likely to introduce a spate of carbonated fruit drinks in local flavors under the ‘Slice’ brand.
+The carbonated fruit drinks will have local flavors and will take on low-priced regional brands that are popular in smaller markets.
 The Slice carbonated drinks will be priced about 30 percent cheaper than PepsiCo’s existing range of juices and aerated drinks.
 They will be sold in 250 ml PET packs.
 The original ‘Slice’ which directly competes with Coca-Cola’s Maaza and Parle Agro’s Frooti in the mango drink segment, will continue to be available.

 PepsiCo’s move has come as a response to the increasing threat that the cola major faces from low-priced regional brands.
 Most of the regional brands have prices that are half those of multinationals and they also have direct access to retailers.
-Popular regional brands include Bovonto in Tamil Nadu, Alwar-based Jayanti Cola, and Hajoori & Sons, which sells Sosyo, Ginlim and Lemee in the northern region.
-More than 200 regional brands, account for well over 15 percent share of the estimated Rs.22, 000-crore soft drink market.
+Popular regional brands include Bovonto in Tamil Nadu, Alwar-based Jayanti Cola, and Hajoori & Sons, which sells Sosyo, Ginlim, and Lemee in the northern region.
+More than 200 regional brands account for well over 15 percent share of the estimated Rs.22, 000-crore soft drink market.